zaengle/audits/README.md

-# audits
+# Audits
-A simple package to audit models
+A simple package to audit models.